Barack is an expert pool chemistry guy and experienced online-based pool maintenance assistant via in-depth articles

 Add 1 pound chlorine shock for every 10,000 gallons of pool water.
 As such, if your pool is 20,000 gallons, you will need 6 pounds of chlorine shock for a triple-shock effect to be able to get rid of algae.

-Mix 1 pound of calcium hypochlorite in a bucket of water and add it to your pool slowly all around, until all six of the 1 pound bags of chlorine shocks are over.
+Mix 1 pound of calcium hypochlorite in a bucket of water and add it to your pool slowly all around, until all six of the 1 pound bags of chlorine shocks are used.

-Liquid chlorine or sodium hydrochloride has a low chlorine percentage of between 8–12.5% and is best for daily or regular chlorination and therefore not ideal for killing algae.
+Liquid chlorine or sodium hydrochloride has a low chlorine percentage of between 8–12.5%.
+It is best for daily or regular chlorination and therefore not ideal for killing algae.

 If you decide to use liquid chlorine, however, 12.5% sodium hydrochlorite in a 10,000 gallon pool will raise free chlorine levels by 1 ppm.
 Check the Chlorine/CYA chart by TFP to know the shock level your pool needs in relation to cyanuric acid levels in your water.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.